Teherenui Koteka

-Teherenui Koteka (born ~1999) is a Cook Islands playwright and poet.
+Teherenui Koteka (born c.
+1999) is a Cook Islands playwright and poet.
 She is a member of Pasifika and Māori arts collective Maranga Mai.

 Koteka was born on Rarotonga and educated at Victoria University of Wellington, graduating with a degree in Theatre, Film, and Media Studies.
 In 2022 she completed a Masters in Creative Writing at the International Institute of Modern Letters.

 In 2021 she presented a series of four plays in the Cook Islands titled "The Big Fkn Spectacle".
 In November 2022 she presented her radio play Te Maunga, Te Toa e Manakia as part of a five-part audiodrama series with Maranga Mai.